MicrosoftDocs/win32/desktop-src/shell/register-a-unique-content-view-set-of-properties-and-layout-pattern-for-the-file-type-or-item.md

 ---
-Description: 'You can register a unique Content view property list and layout pattern for the file type or item.' ms.assetid: 'EA5A3ADA-4DFD-4F85-A176-93577D822815'
+Description: You can register a unique Content view property list and layout pattern for the file type or item. ms.assetid: EA5A3ADA-4DFD-4F85-A176-93577D822815
-title: How to Register a Unique Content View Set of Properties and Layout Pattern for the File Type or Item
+title: How to Register a Unique Content View Set of Properties and Layout Pattern for the File Type or Item ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Register a Unique Content View Set of Properties and Layout Pattern for the File Type or Item